Skip to Content

 Find a place to board your animals.

-So make sure you make plans to board him somewhere or to have a friend come check on him daily.
-Make these plans early as friends get busy and kennels get full.
+So make sure you make plans to board him somewhere or to have a pet sitter come check on him daily.
+It’s a good idea to make these plans early as pet sitters and kennels book up quickly.

 Turn off your water.